Note

 Step 6: Define Fire Sources#

 Fire sources represent the combustion processes in our simulation.
-The Fires class is the equivalent of the CEdit fires tab but programmatically defined.
+The

 Here we define a propane fire with specific chemical composition and heat release characteristics.

-propane_fire = Fires(
+propane_fire = Fire(

 id="Propane",

-comp_id="Comp 1", # Location: first compartment
+comp_id="Comp 1",

 fire_id="Propane_Fire",